ratheeshart/demo-angular-firebase/README.md

 # Angular APP Setup.
 (Thanks to Angular CLI).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3 and the App using 5.1.1.

 ## Development server